mehta-lab/waveorder/docs/development-guide.md

 Open `/recOrder/recOrder/plugin/gui.ui` in `QT Creator` and make your changes.

-Finally, convert the `.ui` to a `.py` file with
+Finally, convert the `.ui` to a `.py` file with:

 ```sh
 pyuic5 -x gui.ui -o gui.py
 ```

 Note: `pyuic5` is installed alongside `PyQt5`, so you can expect to find it installed in your `recOrder` conda environement.

 Note: although much of the GUI is specified in the generated `recOrder_ui.py` file, the `main_widget.py` file makes extensive modifications to the GUI.